spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 1. The test case `contextLoads` verifies the application starts successfully.
 1. The test case `testUsageCostProcessor` uses `Test` binder's `MessageCollector` to collect the messages from the `UsageCostProcessor`'s `output`.

-### Sink
+### UsageCostLogger sink

-Either visit the [Spring Initialzr site](https://start.spring.io/) and follow the instructions below or [download the initialzr generated project directly](https://start.spring.io/starter.zip?fakeusernameremembered=&fakepasswordremembered=&type=maven-project&language=java&bootVersion=2.1.4.RELEASE&baseDir=usage-cost-logger-kafka&groupId=io.spring.dataflow.sample&artifactId=usage-cost-logger-kafka&name=usage-cost-logger-kafka&description=Demo+project+for+Spring+Boot&packageName=io.spring.dataflow.sample.usagecostlogger&packaging=jar&javaVersion=1.8&inputSearch=&style=kafka&style=cloud-stream&style=actuator&style=web)
+Either visit the [Spring Initialzr site](https://start.spring.io/) and follow the instructions below or [download the initialzr generated project directly](https://start.spring.io/starter.zip?fakeusernameremembered=&fakepasswordremembered=&type=maven-project&language=java&bootVersion=2.1.4.RELEASE&baseDir=usage-cost-logger-kafka&groupId=io.spring.dataflow.sample&artifactId=usage-cost-logger-kafka&name=usage-cost-logger-kafka&description=Demo+project+for+Spring+Boot&packageName=io.spring.dataflow.sample.usagecostlogger&packaging=jar&javaVersion=1.8&inputSearch=&style=kafka&style=cloud-stream&style=actuator&style=web&style=cloud-connectors)

 1. Create a new Maven project with a Group name of `io.spring.dataflow.sample` and an Artifact name of `usage-cost-logger-kafka`.
 1. In the Dependencies text box, type `kafka` to select the Kafka binder dependency.
 1. In the Dependencies text box, type `cloud stream` to select the Spring Cloud Stream dependency.
 1. In the Dependencies text box, type `Actuator` to select the Spring Boot actuator dependency.
+1. If your target platform is `Cloud Foundry`, then type `Cloud Connectors` to select the Spring Cloud Connector dependency.
 1. Click the Generate Project button.

 Now you should `unzip` the `usage-cost-logger-kafka.zip` file and import the project into your favorite IDE.